lycus/mci/docs/type_system.rst

 * Type specifications: These are said to have one or more "element types".

   - Pointer types: Ye olde ``int32*`` and so on.
+  - Reference types: Similar to pointers, but can only refer to structure types, and may only have one indirection (for example, ``Foo&``).
   - Array types: Simple one-dimensional arrays with a dynamic length (for example, ``float64[]``).
   - Vector types: Similar to arrays, but they have a fixed, static length